Azure/azure-sdk-for-js/sdk/healthinsights/health-insights-clinicalmatching-rest/README.md

-# AzureHealthInsights REST client library for JavaScript
+# ClinicalMatching REST client library for JavaScript

 Azure Health Insights provides an API that serves insight models, specific for Health & Life Sciences, that perform analysis and provide inferences to be used by a human.